yihui/yihui.org/content/knitr/options.md

 -   `attr.source`: (`NULL`; character) Attributes for source code blocks.
     Similar to the `attr.*` options for output such as `attr.output`.

+-   `lang`: (`NULL`; character) The language name of a code chunk.
+By default, the language name is the engine name, e.g., `r`.
+This option is primarily for syntax highlighting of Markdown-based output documents.

 -   `size`: (`'normalsize'`; character) Font size of the chunk output from `.Rnw` documents.
 See [this page](https://www.overleaf.com/learn/latex/Font_sizes,_families,_and_styles)